16 Best Wiki Software Tools in 2026

 Private wikis (also known as internal wikis) are accessible to a limited number of editors and readers.
 Private wiki software is used by teams and organizations to share information privately among its members.

-Examples of private wiki software include:
+Examples of private or internal wiki software include:

 Wiki software